How do African tribes make beads?

 Their beads are made of crushed glass, using the powder glass technique.
 Very often the beads are also painted from the outside.

-What are Zulu beads made of?
+What were beads originally made from?

 What do African beads symbolize?